MicrosoftDocs/win32/desktop-src/MsVS/ivmdisplay.md

 ---
 title: IVMDisplay interface
 description: The IVMDisplay interface controls the display settings of a virtual machine.
-The IVMDisplay for a virtual machine can be retrieved using the IVMVirtualMachine Display property. ms.assetid: '75557ea5-f3dd-424f-bf15-8b2545cdeb05'
+The IVMDisplay for a virtual machine can be retrieved using the IVMVirtualMachine Display property. ms.assetid: 75557ea5-f3dd-424f-bf15-8b2545cdeb05
+keywords:
+- IVMDisplay interface Virtual Server
-keywords: ["IVMDisplay interface Virtual Server", "IVMDisplay interface Virtual Server , described"]
+- IVMDisplay interface Virtual Server , described
 topic_type:
 - apiref
 api_name: